myrpg-fun/lizzi/README.md

 Lizzi is reactive javascript library for Node.js and Web UI.

 ### Why Lizzi library?
+* Lizzi is more simpler, flexible and powerful than React and Vue.
 * Lizzi is easy to use.
-It just link Data with any html Fields and make it reactive :)
+You just link Data with any html (Field) to make it reactive :).
+Without blowing mind while you do this ))))
 * Lizzi have independed HTML, CSS and JS code.
+Ideal Model-View-Control structure for any project.
 * Lizzi can use to easy sync Data between Database, Node.js Server, Javascript Client, Any UI you want.
 * UI can be anything: Html, Canvas Draw, Google Maps, Any Graphs.
 All updated in realtime.
 * You can easily create new Fields like Color UI element etc. And get color data from Data linked object :)